NEW: ALICE in Focus Series

-ALICE, an acronym which stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working, but are unable to afford the basic necessities of housing, food, childcare, health care, and transportation.
+ALICE, an acronym that stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working but are unable to afford the basic necessities of housing, child care, food, transportation, health care, and technology.

 Why ALICE Matters

 ALICE workers are essential to the fabric of our society.
-ALICE works in jobs that are integral to our communities, from childcare educators and home health aides to mechanics – all workers we rely on every day.
+ALICE works in jobs integral to our communities, from childcare educators and home health aides to mechanics – all workers we rely on daily.

 ALICE in Palm Beach County